aws-solutions-library-samples/guidance-for-conversational-chatbots-using-retrieval-augmented-generation-on-aws/README.md

 ## 1. Overview

+In this implementation we demonstrate how to implement a RAG workflow by combining the capabilities of Amazon Kendra with LLMs to create state-of-the-art GenAI ChatBot providing conversational experiences over your enterprise content.

 To restrict the GenAI application responses to company data only, we need to use a technique called Retrieval Augmented Generation (RAG).
 An application using the RAG approach retrieves information most relevant to the user’s request from the enterprise knowledge base or content, bundles it as context along with the user’s request as a prompt, and then sends it to the LLM to get a GenAI response.
 LLMs have limitations around the maximum word count for the input prompt, therefore choosing the right passages among thousands or millions of documents in the enterprise, has a direct impact on the LLM’s accuracy.

-In this implementation we demonstrate how to implement a RAG workflow by combining the capabilities of Amazon Kendra with LLMs to create state-of-the-art GenAI ChatBot providing conversational experiences over your enterprise content.
-After Amazon Bedrock launches, we will publish a follow-up post showing how to implement similar GenAI applications using Amazon Bedrock, so stay tuned.

 Detailed benifits of RAG implementation are published in this popular blog [Quickly build high-accuracy Generative AI applications on enterprise data using Amazon Kendra, LangChain, and large language models](https://aws.amazon.com/blogs/machine-learning/quickly-build-high-accuracy-generative-ai-applications-on-enterprise-data-using-amazon-kendra-langchain-and-large-language-models/), and it has some of the code sample too in this [GitHub](https://github.com/aws-samples/amazon-kendra-langchain-extensions/tree/main/kendra_retriever_samples) repository,

-In this particular repository we are goint to provide implentation detaisl to deploy a  serverless chatbot which can scale to sver lauser maintain conversational memory provide detaisl links provide variety of orchestrator and also provides multiple ways Lmbda implementation
+In this particular repository we are goint to provide implementation details to deploy a  serverless chatbot which can scale to sver lauser maintain conversational memory provide detaisl links provide variety of orchestrator and also provides multiple ways Lmbda implementation